Canned Cranberry Sauce That Tastes Homemade

 INGREDIENT NOTES

-Canned Cranberry Sauce: You have two choices when you buy a can of cranberry space: Whole Cranberry Sauce and Jellied Sauce.
+Canned cranberry sauce: You have two choices when you buy a can of cranberry sauce: whole berry cranberry sauce and jellied sauce.
 EITHER will work in this recipe!
-I prefer whole berry, but honestly, there isn’t a lot of difference in taste or texture between the two!
+I prefer whole berry, but honestly, there isn’t a lot of difference in taste between the two!
 Just sayin’.

 Here are some quick visual instructions.
 Remember that full instructions with the exact ingredients will be in the recipe card below!